the1lab/1lab/src/Cat/Displayed/BeckChevalley.lagda.md

 $$\exists_{X}((\sigma \times \id)^{*} P) \to (\sigma)^*{\exists_{X} P}$$

-that comes from some adjoint yoga, but this map is not neccesarily invertible!
+that comes from some adjoint yoga, but this map is not necessarily invertible!
 This leads us to the main topic of this page: the **Beck-Chevalley** conditions are a set of properties that ensure that the aforementioned map is invertible, which in turn ensures that our quantifiers are stable